 In 1968, Godtfred Kirk Christiansen opened the first LEGOLAND Park at the LEGO Group’s headquarters in the Danish town of Billund.
 His idea was a complete success.
 Consequently, in the 1990s the company decided to offer this idea in other countries as well.
-The plans worked out well: the six LEGOLAND Parks are now some of the most important amusement parks in the world.
+The plans worked out well: the eight LEGOLAND Parks are among the most important amusement parks in the world.

 LEGOLAND® Deutschland Resort is THE family attraction in Bavarian Swabia – centrally located between Munich and Stuttgart as well as Augsburg and Ulm.
 Yet, not only the theme park and the associated holiday village are a centre of attraction.
 The region surrounding LEGOLAND has much more to offer and carries more than enough potential for an unforgettable and eventful short break with the whole family.